No. 51: Randy Johnson

 He’s also in the Seattle Mariners’ Hall of Fame and, while Ichiro Suzuki had No. 51 retired in his honor as a Hall of Fame inductee in 2025, the team said Johnson would be honored as well for wearing No. 51 in 2026.

-He is currently one of 22 USC athletes in baseball, basketball and football who have made the respective sport’s Hall of Fame.
+Johnson, one of 22 USC athletes in baseball, basketball and football who have made the respective sport’s Hall of Fame, had this referenced in G. Scott Thomas’ book, “Cooperstown at the Crossroads”: Johnson’s “quality score of 89 points established him as the top-rated inductee since Mike Schmidt two decades earlier.”

-In the end, Johnson towers over them all.
-After all, Johnson recorded more than 250 strikeouts in nine different seasons, an accomplishment unmatched in big-league history.
+== He recorded more than 250 strikeouts in nine different seasons, an accomplishment unmatched in big-league history.
 Not even by Nolan Ryan or Walter Johnson.

 = 303 wins are 22nd all time, and not likely to be passed up by modern-day pitchers.